NikitaDouglas/MyPortfolio/Week4.md

 *Did you meet all of your goals to the standard you set at the start of the week?*

-Yes, but it took the weekend challenge to really cement my learning.
-I found using SQL to be quite clunky and difficult to use.

 ### Question 2

 *What would you change/improve moving forward?*

-I'd do extra reading before moving on to another step of a challenge, to make sure I understand fully the theory behind some of the more complex code I'm writing.
-I also need to meditate more and take more breaks!
-I've downloaded Marinara so that I can focus better and feel better towards the end of the day.